ClarytyLLC/docs/src/docs/tutorials/pages/polling.md

 ## Polling a Job for Status <!-- {docsify-ignore} -->

-In this tutorial, we will learn together how to do perform polling.
+In this tutorial, we will learn together how to poll the status of a job.
 You can review the status of your job by polling its status.
 The possible statuses of a job are:

 - Pending
 - Complete